ceciliarighi/ACTRIS_CiGas_condensable_vapors/N2O_actinometry_experiment/README.md

 This folder contains scripts and documentation for determining the It‑product (photon flux) required as input parameter for SA calibration models.

 ## Contents
+- **It_product_calc_template.m** (Matlab):
+  - Takes into account the NOx monitor detection limit.
+  - Compute the non-corrected It‑product.
+  - Calculate the geometry correction factor K for each N₂O concentration step and applies it to yield the corrected It‑product.
 - **It_factor.m** (Matlab) and **It_factor.ipynb** (Python notebook):
   - Compute the non-corrected It‑product.
   - Calculate the geometry correction factor K for each N₂O concentration step and applies it to yield the corrected It‑product.